 I had to admit to being a bit stunned.
 I had regarded our work as just traditional Lib Dem community politics applied to the serious local crime problems.
 I had no idea that our work had become an internationally quoted example of best practice.

-He went on to point out that crime had dropped by an extraordinary 55-60% during that five-year period.
-He argued that an immense amount of this was due to the community politics leadership provided by the three local Lib Dem councillors.
+argued that an immense amount of this was due to the community politics leadership provided by the three local Lib Dem councillors.
 I have to admit that, in the middle of a period when I was feeling slightly disheartened at the unfortunate misguided press briefings of key Kennedy advisors that the party was shifting to the right, I found this gave a new spring to my step!
+In the depressing light of yet another politician (Lib sharing here what led to our what can be achieved without approach but instead by having